ahmadnajmi90/nexscholarsys/README.md

 - The system extracts relevant information from each source
 - AI processes the extracted content to populate profile fields
 - Provides more accurate results when users have specific websites they want to use

+#### CV-based Method
+- Available for all user roles (Academicians, Postgraduates, Undergraduates)
+- Users upload their CV/resume in PDF, DOCX, DOC, or image formats
+- Hybrid text extraction approach:
+  - Direct text extraction for text-based PDFs and DOCX files
+  - Tesseract OCR fallback for image-based documents or scanned PDFs
+- Role-specific prompting to generate appropriate profile data
+- AI processes the extracted CV text to populate all relevant profile fields
+- Particularly useful for:
+  - Users without established online presence
+  - Users with limited web footprint
+  - Recent graduates or early-career academics
+  - Users with CVs in languages other than English (auto-translated)
+- Supports batch processing for administrators
+- CV can be uploaded during initial profile creation or later from profile settings
+- The uploaded CV is stored securely and can be accessed or replaced later
+- System supports multi-language CV extraction with automatic translation
+- Academicians can toggle between the three generation methods at any time

 #### Optimized Generation Flow
 - The system ensures generation is triggered exactly once per request